 Prior to Procedure

 - If someone is with you, have that person call for emergency medical services right away.
-That person should also get the automatic external defibrillator (AED).
-An AED is a device that delivers electric shocks to the person's heart.
+That person should also get an automatic external defibrillator (AED) if one is available.
+An AED is a device that delivers electric shocks to the heart.
 If you are alone, do CPR for about 2 minutes before calling for medical help and getting the AED.

-- Place the palm of your hand on the lower half of their chest directly over the sternum.
-One or 2 hands may be used.
+- Place the palm of your hand on the lower half of the chest directly over the sternum.
+One or two hands may be used.

 - Straighten your arms and lock your elbows.
 Begin pressing down in a straight motion.
 The compressions should be at least 2 inches deep.